 A number of men in the 1st Waikato Regiment, whose three years have expired, taking their discharge, these men are consequently struck off pay; but who would believe the generous Government of New Zealand have likewise struck them off rations, and not an inch of land broken into allotments!
 This proceeding on the part of the authorities is quite inconsistent, and totally at variance with the conditions under which these people agreed to serve.
 And I trust some one better qualified than myself will defend the legitimate rights of these poor and deceived men.
 In terms of the conditions these men were entitled to 51 acres of land, a Crown grant of the same, with one year’s rations immediately after their time was completed.
 The Government have broken faith, and steps should be taken to compel them to make good their promises.

-When Henry Atcherley’s name appeared once more in the New Zealand newspapers, in 1870, he had either returned to Opotiki or had never left and was still there.
-The first appearance, in the Daily Southern Cross of 8 February 1870, stated in respect of Opotiki that: “We have also a dancing-school, which is well attended, and with our favourite and really capital musicians—Messrs.
+When Henry Atcherley’s name appeared once more in the New Zealand newspapers, in 1870, he had either returned to Opotiki or had remained there since 1866.
+The first report, in the Daily Southern Cross of 8 February 1870, stated in respect of Opotiki that: “We have also a dancing-school, which is well attended, and with our favourite and really capital musicians—Messrs.
 Atcherly and Palethorpe—forms no inconsiderable attraction for all.”

 Picture credits.
 Map showing locations of Tauranga / Gate Pa / site of Battle of Te Ranga; Maketu, and Opotika: Adapted from War Map in The Long White Cloud by William Pember, published 1899 and therefore out of copyright; taken from the Project Gutenberg website.
 Redoubt, Maketu, New Zealand [1864?]: Painting by Henry Mount Langton Atcherley, image from Alexander Turnbull Library, Wellington, New Zealand, Ref A-196-009.
 Te Ua Haumene photographed around 1922: Adapted from a photo by James Cowan which is now in the public domain; taken from Wikimedia Commons.
 Notice of Militia Crown Grants in Daily Southern Cross, 29 Mar 1870: Image from Papers Past, National Library of New Zealand.